martinapons/martinapons.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
 I’m a second year PhD Candidate in Economics at the University of Bern.
-My  research interests are in econometrics.
+My research interests are in panel data econometrics.

 ## Work in Progress